SlamTheDragon/vrc-package-crawler/docs/topics/04_anti_bot_perimeter_and_api_first.md

     end
 ```

 Edge firewalls evaluate incoming connections before the origin web server runs application code.
-If the firewall flags a client, it serves an `HTTP 403 Forbidden` response or a Cloudflare Managed Challenge.
+If the firewall flags a client, it will serve an `HTTP 403 Forbidden` response or a Cloudflare Managed Challenge.

+### The Cloudflare Turnstile Challenge Trap on HTTP 200
+Cloudflare Managed Challenges frequently return status code `HTTP 200 OK` accompanied by an HTML payload containing Turnstile scripts.

+If an engine does not inspect payload contents, it will misidentify this challenge barrier as genuine document content.
+The engine will parse challenge scripts as product descriptions and will trigger freshness acceleration loops.

+Production engines will inspect incoming payloads for challenge signatures (`cf-mitigated: challenge`, `challenges.cloudflare.com/turnstile`).
+When detected, the engine will treat the response as an access barrier rather than indexable content.

 ---

 ## 2. Passive Detection: TLS and HTTP/2 Fingerprinting

 Early anti-bot systems inspected only HTTP request headers (such as the `User-Agent` string).
-Modern edge networks identify automated clients passively through transport-layer characteristics[^2].
+Modern edge networks will identify automated clients passively through transport-layer characteristics[^2].

 ```mermaid
 graph LR